MachineVisionTeam/HIMLT_V2/Training_Materials/week2_hmaf_practice/README.md

 CoNSeP is released for research use.
 This material is provided **for educational purposes** within the HIMLT training program; please do not redistribute the data outside that context.

-## Acknowledgment

-This work was supported by the National Science Foundation under Grant No. 2409704.